What is an air filter?

 (PM2.5≤15μg/m3 & PM10≤30μg/m3)

-Rooms without occupancy: - Manufacturing areas with heavy industry such as steel mills,
+Unoccupied rooms: - Manufacturing areas with heavy industry such as steel mills,

 smelters and foundries.